-CCRI’s best-kept secret is located in a cavernous, well-lit workspace tucked away in the corner of the Knight Campus you might even know existed unless someone took you down the elevator and escorted you inside.
+CCRI’s best-kept secret is located in a cavernous, well-lit workspace tucked away in the corner of the Knight Campus you might not even know existed unless someone took you down the elevator and escorted you inside.

-The college’s manufacturing lab is a wealth of high-end, state-of-the-art equipment and is premier destination for students looking to develop the necessary skills to land jobs in engineering, manufacturing and computer technology.
+The college’s manufacturing lab is a wealth of high-end, state-of-the-art equipment and is a premier destination for students looking to develop the necessary skills to land jobs in engineering, manufacturing and computer technology.

 Engineering and Technology Professor Dr. Philip Miller and technology specialist Charlene Pelski hope more students visit the lab in the near future following the purchase of 42 new 3-D printers – the first of their kind on campus – through the Perkins Grant, a federal program appropriating more than $1.1 billion each year to further develop technical education programs.

 “I’ve been here 31 years, and years ago we’d have equipment that someone wanted to unload.
 It was old equipment; it was older than me,” Miller said.
 “But now we’ve got equipment that’s used in the industry, so when students finish and they get exposed to this state-of-the-art equipment, they’re familiar with this stuff when they go work in companies.”

 At first, Pelski envisioned every printer housed in one room, a “printer farm,” as she called it, but there wasn’t enough space on campus, so they placed several of the higher-end machines – some priced upwards of $145,000 – in the manufacturing lab.

 With space at a premium and an increasing desire to get the word out on CCRI’s brilliant new technology, Pelski decided to disperse the printers to various departments.
 Most remain in Engineering and Technology, but Computer Studies, Chemistry, Communications, Art and even the Performing Arts Department now have their own 3-D printers for various uses, giving faculty and students firsthand knowledge about how this technology is used in everyday life.